Organizations that Make a Difference

 Fairview Presbyterian Church has a special and enduring place in its heart for the country and people of Ghana, thousands of miles and oceans away.
 Over the last 20 years, Fairview member (accomplished educator and writer) Charlotte Anokwa and the Anokwa family have challenged Fairview Presbyterian Church to see how our congregation’s heart, mission, and belief in God can extend far beyond Fairview Presbyterian’s corner of the world at 46th Street and Capitol Avenue in Indianapolis by serving the needs of Presbyterian churches in Ghana.

-Fairview is currently supporting the small rural villages of Apapam, Asikam, Kyebi, Odumase, Potroase, and Wirenkyiren Amanfrom, in the Akyem Abuakwa district of southern Ghana.
-With support from Fairview and a large group of Christian volunteers in Ghana, the Presbyterian Church of Ghana supports Sunday schools where adults and children learn to read and write the local language, Twi, as well as in English.
+Fairview is currently supporting the small rural village of Kyebi, in the Akyem Abuakwa district of southern Ghana.
 The primary objective is to increase literacy in the local language as a stepping-stone towards literacy in English, which is the official language and the medium of instruction in schools.
 Without English, a child cannot pass any exam for admission into middle and secondary schools.
 With economic hardships and lack of resources, Sunday schools in most Presbyterian congregations in Ghana have completely died out.
 In a country where illiteracy is as high as 90% for males and even higher for females, literacy education through the church ensures ability to read and appreciate the Bible and also promotes advancement in the formal educational system.

 What can you do?

-Make direct financial contribution to the Presbyterian Second-Chance Project through Fairview Presbyterian Church.
+• Make direct financial contribution to the Presbyterian Second-Chance Project/ Kyebi Library through Fairview Presbyterian Church.
 This can be a general contribution, or go toward specific items:

 - $5.00 each of very basic easy to read books, available in Ghana.
 Each book will have a book plate with your name on it.